h2lab/smartleia-doc/source/quickstart_hardware.rst

 Enabling DFU Bootloader and flashing the Firmware
 =================================================

 The actual version of LEIA can be flashed using the USB connector.
+To boot in DFU mode, set the Boot mode jumber in `DFU` mode instead of `LEIA` mode and reset the board.

 Enumerating USB devices
 ========================